VKCOM/vk-ios-sdk/README.md

 VKRequest * request2 = [[VKApi users] get:@{VK_USER_IDS : @[@(1), @(6492), @(1708231)]}];
 request2.completeBlock = ^(VKResponse*) { ... };
 ```
-2) Batch requests
+2) Combine created requests into one.

     VKBatchRequest * batch = [[VKBatchRequest alloc] initWithRequests:request1, request2, nil];

-3) Load batch with blocks
+3) Load the obtained request.

     [batch executeWithResultBlock:^(NSArray *responses) {
             NSLog(@"Responses: %@", responses);
         } errorBlock:^(VKError *error) {
             NSLog(@"Error: %@", error);
     }];

-4) Result of each method will be returned to completeBlock of that request, responses array will contains responses of requests as they were passed.
+4) The result of each method returns to a corresponding completeBlock.
+The responses array contains responses of the requests in order they have been passed.